-Sunshine Coast beaches are, quite simply, some of the most amazing in the world.
 Rimmed with wide stretches of clear white sand, you can choose from beaches with pumping surf breaks or calm bays sparkling with clear warm water.
-Most beaches are patrolled by surf lifesavers and are rarely crowded, giving everyone space to stretch out on the sand, play beach sports, swim, body surf, or jump on a board and ride a wave all the way in to shore.
+Most of our coastal hotspots are patrolled by surf lifesavers, with plenty of great waves to catch between the flags.

 Day 1 – Noosa Main Beach

-Rocketing up Trip Advisor’s Top 25 Best Beaches for 2020 to number five in the South Pacific with a bullet is Noosa Main Beach – and what’s not to love?
+Australia loves our famous Noosa Main Beach – and it's easy to see why.
 This idyllic stretch of golden sand and clear blue water is bounded by Australia’s most visited national park and is backed by luxurious beachfront accommodation.
 Main Beach is just a stone’s throw from some of the coast’s coolest restaurants, cafés and boutiques in upmarket Hastings Street and is home to one of the country’s finest foodie events, the Noosa Eat & Drink Festival.
 A winning combination in anyone’s book!

 Day 2 – Coolum Beach